boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 : The value of tcpOptionsFull IE is encoded in fewer octets per the guidelines in {{Section 6.2 of !RFC7011}}.

 : The presence of tcpSharedOptionExID16List or tcpSharedOptionExID32List IEs is an indication that  a shared TCP option (Kind=253 or 254) is observed in a Flow.
 The presence of tcpSharedOptionExID16List or tcpSharedOptionExID32List IEs takes precedence over setting the corresponding bits in the tcpOptionsFull IE for the same Flow.
-In order to make use of the reduced-size encoding in the presence of tcpSharedOptionExID16List or tcpSharedOptionExID32List IEs, the Exporter MUST NOT set to 1 the shared TCP options (Kind=253 or 254) flags of the tcpOptionsFull IE that is reported for the same Flow.
+In order to optimize the use of the reduced-size encoding in the presence of tcpSharedOptionExID16List or tcpSharedOptionExID32List IEs, the Exporter MUST NOT set to 1 the shared TCP options (Kind=253 or 254) flags of the tcpOptionsFull IE that is reported for the same Flow.

 Abstract Data Type:
 : unsigned256